Iníon Dubh: Political activity

-In 1590, her stepson through Sir Hugh's first marriage, Donal O'Donnell, attempted to depose Sir Hugh and seize power.
+In 1590, her stepson through Hugh McManus's first marriage, Donal O'Donnell, attempted to depose Hugh McManus and seize power.
 In response, Iníon Dubh gathered an army of all those still loyal to her husband, including Clan Sweeney, O'Doherty, and many Redshanks from Clan Donald.
 When their armies came to blows, Donal was defeated and killed by Iníon Dubh at the Battle of Doire Leathan on 14 September 1590.

 Throughout this period she made repeated attempts to secure Hugh Roe's release or escape from Dublin Castle.
 By spring 1588 she was offering Lord Deputy John Perrot a bribe of £2000 for Hugh Roe's freedom.
-It seems she may have promoted her son by spreading prophecies - an old prophecy had foretold that if two men named Hugh succeeded each other as O'Donnell chief, the last Hugh shall "be a monarch in Ireland and quite banish thence all foreign nations and conquerors".
-When Hugh Roe finally escaped and returned to Tyrconnell in 1592, Iníon Dubh temporarily bought off the remaining claimant, Niall Garve O'Donnell, with a dynastic marriage to her daughter Nuala.
+It seems she may have promoted her son by spreading prophecies – an old prophecy had foretold that if two men named Hugh succeeded each other as O'Donnell chief, the last Hugh shall "be a monarch in Ireland and quite banish thence all foreign nations and conquerors".
+When Hugh Roe finally escaped and returned to Tyrconnell in 1592, Iníon Dubh temporarily bought off the remaining claimant, Niall Garbh O'Donnell, with a dynastic marriage to her daughter Nuala.

-In 1592, before an assembly of fellow nobles in Kilmacrennan, Sir Hugh abdicated in favour of Hugh Roe.
+In 1592, before an assembly of fellow nobles in Kilmacrennan, Hugh McManus abdicated in favour of Hugh Roe.
 His abdication, apparently voluntary, was largely organised by Iníon Dubh.

 Many historians have noted the role she played in this change of power.
 O'Cleirigh commented that her attendance at the assembly was valuable, "for she was the head of the advice and counsel of the Cenel Conaill."
 Historian Hiram Morgan has alleged that the coronation of Hugh Roe as Chief of the Name at the Rock of Doon near Termon, was "a stage managed affair in which the influence of his mother was paramount".
 According to Kate Newmann, Iníon Dubh's "military strength and influence is seen as the decisive factor" in Hugh Roe's succession as King of Tyrconnell.